balcortex/100_days_code_web_development/README.md

 ## Day 115 - 2024/01/15

 Today I learned how to allow a cell to span multiple columns (colspan) and multiple rows (rowspan)

+## Day 116 - 2024/01/16

+Today I learned how to include a title in the table with the < caption> element and to structure the table with the < thead>, < tbody>, and < tfoot> elements.